 - As soon as Apple releases a new device, which up to this point also includes a new major version of iOS, QualityLogic purchases the new devices with the latest version of iOS.
 This allows us to support our customers’ needs by testing their software on the latest devices.

-- QualityLogic also participates in preorder programs for new devices, ensuring that the newest devices are available for testing at the earliest possible moment.
-An example of this includes the release of the iPhone 6.
-QualityLogic received our first iPhone 6 devices as they were released on 9/19/14.
+- QualityLogic also participates in pre-order programs for new devices, ensuring that the newest devices are available for testing at the earliest possible moment.
+An example of this includes the release of the iPhone X. QualityLogic received our first iPhone X devices as soon as they were released.

 Android Device Policies